Acrylic kitchen doors – the ultimate gloss kitchen?

 With a smooth, reflective, mirror like finish, gloss acrylic doors are almost impossible to tell apart from glass doors yet are a fraction of the cost.

 The other benefit of buying a gloss acrylic doors is they are hard wearing.
-Therefore, if you think the kitchen is going to take a lot of wear and tear, acrylic could be a good option.
+Therefore, if you think the kitchen is going to take a lot of wear and tear, acrylic is a good option.

 Hi Gloss Acrylic kitchens do, however, have some disadvantages.
 Firstly, you can see where the door has been edged on all 4 sides.

-Another disadvantage of Acrylic gloss kitchens is they tend to cost about 10% more than painted gloss or lacquered gloss kitchens.
-Plus, the finish on an acrylic gloss door is no better than a painted/lacquered gloss door.
+Another disadvantage of acrylic gloss kitchens is they usually cost more than painted gloss or lacquered gloss kitchens.

 Repairability is also an issue with acrylic gloss kitchens.
 Unfortunately, if you scratch an acrylic gloss door, it can’t be repaired like a lacquered gloss door can.

 The biggest problem with acrylic gloss kitchens is colour match problems.
-Unfortunately, it is not uncommon for customers to find noticeable shading differences between doors once the kitchen has been fitted.
+It’s not uncommon for customers to find noticeable shading differences between doors once the kitchen has been fitted.

-Also, if you do need to replace an acrylic door several years down the line, the new door will almost certainly be a different shade to all the exisiting doors.
+Also, if you do need to replace an acrylic door several years down the line, the new door will almost certainly be a different shade to all the existing doors.

 How do acrylic gloss doors compare to foil, PVC and vinyl wrapped gloss doors?